Incineration: Incineration units for emergency use

 Emergency incineration systems exist for the urgent and biosecure disposal of animals and their by-products following a mass mortality or disease outbreak.
 An increase in regulation and enforcement from governments and institutions worldwide has been forced through public pressure and significant economic exposure.

 Contagious animal disease has cost governments and industry $200 billion over 20 years to 2012 and is responsible for over 65% of infectious disease outbreaks worldwide in the past sixty years.
 One-third of global meat exports (approx 6 million tonnes) is affected by trade restrictions at any time and as such the focus of Governments, public bodies and commercial operators is on cleaner, safer and more robust methods of animal carcass disposal to contain and control disease.

 Large-scale incineration systems are available from niche suppliers and are often bought by governments as a safety net in case of contagious outbreak.
 Many are mobile and can be quickly deployed to locations requiring biosecure disposal.

 Small incinerator units

 Small-scale incinerators exist for special purposes.
 For example, mobile small-scale incinerators are aimed for hygienically safe destruction of medical waste in developing countries.
+Companies such as Inciner8, a UK based company, are a good example of mobile incinerator manufacturers with their I8-M50 and I8-M70 models.
 Small incinerators can be quickly deployed to remote areas where an outbreak has occurred to dispose of infected animals quickly and without the risk of cross contamination.

+Containerised incinerator units

+Containerised incinerators are a unique type of incinerator that are specifically designed to function in remote locations where traditional infrastructure may not be available.
+These incinerators are typically built within a shipping container for easy transport and installation.